What is life insurance?

 Do you need life insurance?

 The easiest way to answer this question is to ask yourself: do you have another person (or people) relying on you financially?
 Or do you have a big financial commitment?
 If one (or both) of these applies to you, then it’s likely you have some sort of need for life insurance.
 This is because your financial dependents or beneficiaries could be left liable for your outstanding debts if you died – or they could be left unable to maintain their lifestyle in the future without your income.
-The most common reasons for needing life cover are:
+Depending on your personal circumstances, it could be that a different protection product better suits your needs – like income protection or critical illness cover – but the most common reasons for needing life cover are:

 |Because you've got a partner.||Partners tend to rely on each other financially – with shared plans for the future, shared financial commitments, or shared debt.
 If you’ve got a partner, life insurance is a good way of protecting the future you’ve planned together.
 It means one partner would be able to cope financially, keeping up with the everyday expenses fundamental to your current and future lifestyle, if the other were to die.|

 |Because you've got children.||Naturally, children are financially reliant on their parents, so life insurance can be a way of supporting them until they reach an age where they can support themselves.
 If you have a partner, life insurance can provide the extra funds needed to support your children if your income was missing.
 If you’re a single parent, on the other hand, it can cover the amount needed for a legal guardian to raise your children in your absence.
 In either case, it could also be used to cover the cost of education, including private school and university fees.|